wahabaa/keystroke_auth/README.md

 <script src="<path>/logger.js"></script>
 ```

-2. Ensure these IDs are used for the username, password and the form:
- For the `logger.js` script to work, these IDs must be used for the username, password and the form: `login_form`, `username` and `pwd`.
+2. For the `logger.js` script to work, these IDs must be used for the username, password and the form: `login_form`, `username` and `pwd`.
 See example below.

  ```html
 <form id="login_form" method="POST">